RANZCR Clinical Radiology Phase 1 Examination Pass Rate 2026

 - Anatomy gaps: radiological anatomy differs from surgical anatomy and must be studied from imaging, not textbooks alone.

-- Insufficient MCQ practice; the Part 1 rewards rapid pattern recognition developed through high question volume.
+- Insufficient MCQ practice; the Phase 1 rewards rapid pattern recognition developed through high question volume.

 - Leaving physics until last - it requires time to consolidate and cannot be crammed in final weeks.